costajob/app-servers/README.md

 ```

 ##### Considerations
-Crystal language recorded the best lap of the pack, outperforming more mature languages like GO and Java, but also new-kids-on-the-block ones like Nim.
+Crystal language recorded the best lap of the pack, outperforming more mature languages like Java and GO, but also new-kids-on-the-block ones like Nim.
 This is even more interesting considering the language executes on a single thread only and let ponder how fast the platform could be once multi-threading will be thrown in.